mikechambers/lookup/README.md

 If you are using the OPEN AI API:

 -   You have a valid [Open AI API key](https://platform.openai.com/api-keys)
--   Your API keys is stored in environment variables named OPENAI_API_KEY.
+-   Your API keys is stored in environment variable named OPENAI_API_KEY.

 ## Usage